Ohio Wesleyan University sources are available to help journalists with insights into a wide range of topics.

 - Jon Younkman – equity markets and investments.
 Younkman is an assistant professor of Economics and Business.

 - Sarah Kaka – educator preparation programs in creating effective, long-term educators in all settings; Critical Race Theory; teaching controversial ideas; social studies education.
-Kaka is an assistant professor of Education.
+Kaka is an associate professor of Education.

 - Michele Nobel – educating at-risk and identified youth, peer tutoring, behavior analysis, and educator preparation and accreditation.
 Nobel is an assistant professor of Education.